SharkSnack/shiren-4/content/system/villages.md

 <br/>

-- Items for sale change after clearing the main story:
+- Items for sale change after clearing the main story (new items in blue):

 <br/>